vmware-private-ai/VMware-generative-ai-reference-architecture/Starter-Packs/Improved_RAG/00-Setup-NIM-and-vLLM-Services/README.md

 [NIM's documentation](https://docs.nvidia.com/nim/nemo-retriever/text-embedding/latest/index.html) includes a [Getting Started](https://docs.nvidia.com/nim/nemo-retriever/text-embedding/latest/getting-started.html)
 section that provides all the steps required to get access to the NIM containers and how to launch them.
-In this directory we provide the __`embedder_launch.sh`__ script that contains the environment variable definitions and the `docker run` command line required to launch the NIM container.
+In this directory, we provide the __`embedder_launch.sh`__ script that contains the environment variable definitions and the `docker run` command line required to launch the NIM container.
 There are a few things to consider:
   - When using the __`embedder_launch.sh`__ script, make sure you adjust the port number assigned to the embedding service.
 In this script, the service becomes available at `port 8000` by default.
-  - In this Starter Pack we use the `NV-EmbedQA-E5-v5` model which requires one of the GPUs indicated in the [NV-EmbedQA-E5-v5's supported hardware](https://docs.nvidia.com/nim/nemo-retriever/text-embedding/latest/support-matrix.html#supported-hardware) section.
+  - In this Starter Pack, we use the `NV-EmbedQA-E5-v5` model, which requires one of the GPUs indicated in the [NV-EmbedQA-E5-v5's supported hardware](https://docs.nvidia.com/nim/nemo-retriever/text-embedding/latest/support-matrix.html#supported-hardware) section.
   - The script runs the container on the 4th GPU device by default (` --gpus '"device=3"'`).